bmilts/Mobile-Store/README.md

 * Fetched, parse, append, create new category and display data from firestore
 * Fetch and parse collection of data from firestore
 * Added listener to immeadiately update changes in database
+* Added functions to update tableView on database changes